mocks-server/main/packages/cypress-commands/README.md

 Extends Cypress' cy commands with methods for easily changing [Mocks Server configuration][mocks-server-options-url] while it is running, such as current collection, custom route variants, delay time, etc.

+For further info, you can read the [Mocks Server Cypress integration docs](https://www.mocks-server.org/docs/integrations/cypress).

 ## Installation

 This module is distributed via npm and should be installed as one of your project's devDependencies: